zejiran/spiritual-bouquet-tracker/README.md

 ## Features

-- Create spiritual bouquets for individuals or intentions
+- Create spiritual bouquets for individuals or intentions.
-- Track different types of offerings (Masses, rosaries, fasting, holy hours, etc.)
+- Track different types of offerings (Masses, rosaries, fasting, holy hours, etc.).
-- Share unique links to allow others to contribute their offerings
+- Share unique links to allow others to contribute their offerings.
-- View summaries and statistics of all contributions
+- View summaries and statistics of all contributions.
-- Responsive design that works on mobile and desktop
+- Responsive design that works on mobile and desktop.

+## Screenshots

+### Homepage
+[Screenshot will be placed here]

+### Creating a Bouquet
+[Screenshot will be placed here]

+### Adding an Offering
+[Screenshot will be placed here]

+### Viewing Offerings
+[Screenshot will be placed here]

 ## Local Development

 ### Prerequisites

-- Node.js 18+ and npm
+- Node.js 18+ and npm.
-- Wrangler CLI (`npm install -g wrangler`)
+- Wrangler CLI (`npm install -g wrangler`).
-- Cloudflare account
+- Cloudflare account.

 ### Setup